-This opened all sorts of doors for the A.D.
-Players.
-The team found a building, and with the hard work of Mrs. George’s engineer husband, the building was retrofitted into a small theater.
-In 1967, this work led to the opening of The Grace Theater, on West Alabama.
+The A.D.
+Players were so dedicated to their art that they found a building with great potential, and with the hard work of Mrs. George’s engineer husband, the building was retrofitted into a small theater.
+In 1977, this work led to the opening of The Grace Theater, on West Alabama.

 “Ever since the beginning Jeannette dreamed of having a bigger a space,” said Leigh McLeroy, director of PR and Marketing.